Vermont Hummingbird Migration: 3 Awesome Travelers

 A Vermont hummingbird requires 62 hours of flying at its average migrating flight speed of 30mph to fly from Burlington to the most distant Mexican border 1,865 miles away.

-Hummingbirds migrating to Panama 2,473 miles across the Gulf of Mexico or 4,741 miles over land, will need to fly 82 or 158 hours respectively.
+Hummingbirds migrating to Panama 2,473 miles across the Gulf of America or 4,741 miles over land, will need to fly 82 or 158 hours respectively.

 Where Do Vermont Hummingbirds Go in the Winter?